sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 You also haven't built it (yet), so you don't have experience building it.
 Chances that you can accurately predict how its development will go are low.

-Acknowledging that you _don't_ plan the development of the product from start to finish in every detail.
+So you acknowledge that you don't know and then you _don't_ plan the development of the product from start to finish in every detail.
 You _don't_ nail down and define the hundreds of steps it will take to go from 0 to fully-built and shipped and launched product.
 Instead, working iteration-based, you define roughly where you want to go and then take a single small step.
 Then you look around, get your bearings, correct course if necessary, and take another step.
 Build something, ship it, learn, build again.

 I personally love working like this and think that in a lot of contexts in which software is being developed (fast-moving startups, for example) it's the best way to